niinofonseca/niinofonseca/README.md

 -----------------------------

 I'm a Back-End Developer Begginer.
 I'm 20 years old and I discovered my passion for technology.
-My main focus is Front-End.
+My main focus is Backend.

 * 🌍  I'm based in Maranhão, Brazil
 * ✉️  You can contact me at [camilaesterfonseca@gmail.com].